kazurayam/visualtestinginks-gradle-plugin/docs/userguide.md

   id "com.github.kazurayam.visualtestinginks" version "0.1.21"
 }

-vt.version = '1.19.1'
+vt.version = '1.22.0'

 ```

 The Gradle Plugin `com.github.kazurayam.visualtestinginks` is shared at https://plugins.gradle.org/plugin/com.github.kazurayam.visualtestinginks.
-The latest version of the plugin as of 16th of June 2020 is `0.1.21` but it may change in future.
+The latest version of the plugin as of 18th of July 2020 is `0.1.21` but it may change in future.
 Please specify the lastest version of the time.

 The line of `vt.version = ...` is most important.
 This specifies the version of *VisualTestingInKatalonStudio* project.
 Please check https://github.com/kazurayam/VisualTestingInKatalonStudio/releases to find out the most up-to-date version.